lukx/home-assistant-jukebox/README.md

-# Media Player Jukebox for Home-Assistant
+# Jukebox Card for Home-Assistant

 This is a media player UI for Home-Assistant leveraging the potential of the excellent new [Lovelace UI.](https://www.home-assistant.io/lovelace/)